Destinations: West Coast / Yellowstone Area / Madison River

 The second little gem is Quake Lake.
 This is much smaller than Hebgen and is located just 4-5 miles beneath the Hebgen Lake dam.
 It was formed in 1959 when a 7.5 magnitude earthquake caused a massive mountain side to slide down and across the Madison River creating a big dam thus the name...see more here...
 A boat or other flotation is highly recommended here.
 There is some shore access towards the head of the lake just off hwy.287.
 The dry fly activity and the fishing can be very similar to Hebgen Lake.

 I have mostly fished Quake Lake in a float tube and a sinking line for the real monster brown trout that live here.
 The lake is chocked full of dead trees so expect to lose some streamers.
-I would fish a 5-7 wt. as the fish can be very big and it is just easier to throw a sinking line with a heavier rod.
+I would fish a 6-7 wt. as the fish can be very big and it is just easier to throw a sinking line with a heavier rod.
 I have hooked several very large browns here that I was just unable to land.
 I did get one that was 23-24" and probably 6 lbs.
+I had another larger one in the 8-10 lb. range right up to my tube but lost it in the netting process.
 In a float tube, these fish tow you around fast enough that you create a wake behind the tube.
 The best time is early and late in the day.
 Quake Lake is just 20 minutes from some of the very best (but difficult) wading on the Madison so there is a backup plan.

 Quake Lake Brown Trout